 However, the information contained in a SIGMET also plays a significant role in the flight operations of drones.
 In order to adapt them to the special needs of drones, the information on convective activity must be presented on a geographically smaller scale, since the large-scale information in SIGMETs today is less suited for drone flights.
 In addition, it is necessary to understand how convection currents will develop over the next hours in order to consider the information in the planning of daily drone flight operations.

-In our new solution – NOVA AWARE – we have therefore implemented a convective map layer function that displays convective activities in an area, highlighting the respective intensities and covering the next 48 hours in a dynamic overview.
+In our new solution – NOVA Operations Platform – we have therefore implemented a convective map layer function that displays convective activities in an area, highlighting the respective intensities and covering the next 48 hours in a dynamic overview.
 Since we are deeply convinced that a better understanding of convective activity for drone flight planning will increase overall flight safety, you can test our solution for 30 days for free.
 So don't hesitate and improve your flight safety with the AWARE Convective Layer.